USU Credit Union Members

 Get your FICO® Score for FREE

-Nearly all lenders in the U.S., including Goldenwest Credit Union use FICO® Scores, as the industry standard for determining credit worthiness.
-Reviewing your FICO® Scores can help you learn how lenders view your credit risk and allow you to better understand your financial health.
+Nearly all lenders in the U.S., including Goldenwest Credit Union use FICO® scores as the industry standard for determining credit worthiness.
+Reviewing your FICO score can help you learn how lenders view your credit risk and allow you to better understand your financial health.

 What goes into FICO® Scores?

 FICO® Scores are calculated from the credit data in your credit report.
 This data is grouped into five categories; the chart shows the relative importance of each category.

 - 30% - Amounts owed:

 - 10% - New credit:

 - 10% - Credit mix: